The application is your first step to protecting your design and therefore to it being entered in the Swiss design register.

 - By post – determined by the first postmark date made by a Swiss post office

 - By hand – determined by the date of your visit if you have submitted the application in full.

 You will promptly receive confirmation of your design application from us together with the first invoice.
 The first five-year period of protection starts with the application, which is why the fee for it is due straight away.
-The invoice must be paid within a month.
+The invoice must be paid within two months.
 The payment is considered to have been made on time if the amount due has been paid at the Swiss post office or debited from a postal or bank account in Switzerland in favour of the IPI.